GUDHI/gudhi-devel/src/cython/doc/index.rst

 The current release of the GUDHI library includes:

 * Data structures to represent, construct and manipulate simplicial complexes.
-* Algorithms to compute persistent homology and multi-field persistent homology.
 * Simplication of simplicial complexes by edge contraction.

-All data-structures are generic and several of their aspects can be parameterized via template classes.
+* Algorithms to compute persistent homology and bottleneck distance.

 We refer to :cite:`gudhilibrary_ICMS14` for a detailed description of the design of the library.

 Data structures
 ***************